 Do I lose my Social Security if I give up my green card?

 If you give up your green card and move out of the U.S., it typically won't affect your eligibility for collecting your benefits.
-However, there are taxes involved, and whether or not you can still receive benefits depends on the country you reside in.
+If you earned enough credits:

 Can green card holders get medical insurance?